Sequestration – Bankruptcy in Scotland

 Normally, you’ll be discharged from sequestration after one year, subject to co-operation and asset realisation, and you should walk away from the arrangement debt free.

-If you can afford a contribution, however, you’ll be required to make a monthly payment to the sequestration for a further period of up to four years, as described above.
+If you can afford a contribution, however, you may be required to make a monthly payment to the sequestration for a total of four years, as described above.

 How will being sequestrated impact me?